 Please enter a search term to begin your search.

 Professor Rentmeester was born in Green Bay, WI, where he went to Green Bay East High School, graduating as valedictorian in 2001 with a 4.0 GPA and lettering in three sports.
 He went on to play football at St. Norbert College in De Pere, WI and was named Student-Athlete of the Year in 2005 as he graduated magna cum laude.
 He spent the summer of 2005 teaching English in rural China in the town of Changle of the Shandong province and then went on to receive his Master’s degree in philosophy at Kent State University in Ohio in 2007.
 He received his doctorate at the University of South Florida in Tampa in 2012 where he completed a dissertation on the philosophy of Martin Heidegger, specifically focusing on applying Heidegger’s thought to environmental issues.
 He then spent a year as a visiting assistant professor at the University of Alaska Anchorage and has now settled down in Hancock, MI at Finlandia University with his wife, Cassandra.
 Professor Rentmeester’s research interests include ethics (especially environmental ethics), Continental philosophy, and Chinese philosophy.
 He represents Finlandia University as President of the Copper Country United Way and also serves on the Finlandia Sustainability Committee and the Campus Read Committee.
 The following chronicles his recent research efforts:

-“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess, Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, edited by Hans Pedersen and Megan Altman, forthcoming in 2015 (Contracted through Springer).
+“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess, Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, edited by Hans Pedersen and Megan Altman, (New York: Springer, 2015).

 “Do No Harm: A Cross-Disciplinary, Cross-Cultural Climate Ethics.”
 De Ethica: A Journal of Philosophical, Theological, and Applied Ethics 1.2 (2014).